ITfoxtec/FoxIDs/docs/up-party-howto-oidc-azure-ad.md

 It is now possible to read the `Redirect URL` and `Post logout redirect URL`.

-Then go to the Azure Portal and create the Azure AD App
+Then go to the Azure Portal and create the Azure AD App.

  1. Add the name
  2. Select single tenant